 SOCHi may grant academic credit to students who have successfully completed the same, or substantially the same, course work as required in the curriculum at other institutions of postsecondary education that are accredited by an accrediting agency recognized by the US Department of Education.
-The granting of such
+The granting of such transfer credit is totally at the discretion of SOCHi.
+There is no fee for evaluation of credits for transfer.
+Students' transfer credit evaluations will be conducted using the following guidelines

-- An official transcript of the student's course work must be furnished directly by the institution where the course work was completed before any application for transfer credits can be evaluated. - A copy of the catalog or course syllabi from the institution at which the course work was completed by the student must be furnished before any application for transfer credits can be evaluated. - 3.
-A minimum grade of "B" or "3.0" must have been awarded for each course completed to be eligible for transfer.
+- 1. An official transcript of the student's course work must be furnished directly by the institution where the course work was completed before any application for transfer credits can be evaluated. - 2.
+A copy of the catalog or course syllabi from the institution at which the course work was completed by the student must be furnished before any application for transfer credits can be evaluated. - 3.
+A minimum grade of "C" or "2.0" must have been awarded for each course completed to be eligible for transfer.
 Only courses in which grades were assigned will be considered.
 No credits earned as a result of a "pass/fail" option are eligible for transfer. - 4.
-No more than 40 percent of the credits necessary to earn a certificate from SOCHi will be accepted for transfer. - 5.
-Coursework completed more that three years ago may only be transferred with the School President's approval. - 6.
-Transfer of credit must be completed prior to enrollment through a written request to the School President with supporting documentation such as an official transcript, school catalog, or course syllabus.
+No more than 55 percent of the credits necessary to earn a certificate from SOCHi will be accepted for transfer from another institution. - 5.
+Coursework completed more than five years ago may only be transferred with the Administrative Dean or School President's approval.

+- 6. Transfer of credit must be completed prior to enrollment through a written request to the Academic Department with supporting documentation such as an official transcript, school catalog, or course syllabus.
 Securing an official transcript in a timely manner is the sole responsibility of the student. - 7.
 Tuition adjustments will be made based on clock hour or credit hour charges for any course accepted. - 8.
-The School President shall make final determination on the acceptability of transfer credits.
-The above guidelines shall be used in evaluating all applications for transfer of credit; however, the institution reserves the right to accept or reject any or all transfer credits at its discretion. - 9.
+Transfer of Credit may have an impact on the amount of Title IV financial aid available to students. - The School President shall make final determination on the acceptability of transfer credits.
+The above guidelines shall be used in evaluating all applications for transfer of credit; however, the institution reserves the right to accept or reject any or all transfer credits at its discretion. - 10.
 An appeal to a negative decision regarding acceptance for transfer of credit must be made in writing to the School President within five days of the decision.
 The School President will make a final determination within five days of the dated written appeal.
-All decisions made by

-- the School President are final. - 10.
+All decisions made by the School President are final. - 11.
 SOCHi will accept 100% of applicable credits/clock hours taken at SOCHi by prior SOCHi students upon re-enrollment.
-Additionally, SOCHi will accept all credits/clock hours for applicable courses completed with a grade of C or better by students transferring from one SOCHi program to another SOCHI program. - 11.
+Additionally, SOCHi will accept all credits/clock hours for applicable courses completed with a grade of C or better by students transferring from one SOCHi program to another SOCHI program. - 12.
 Credit that has been transferred into Southern California Health Institute from previous completed courses are used in calculating percentage of completion for maintaining SAP, but does not have any effect on the grade point average requirement for sap.
-Transfer credit is also considered when computing the maximum timeframe allowed for a program of study.

-CREDITS EARNED AT THIS INSTITUTION MAY NOT BE ACCEPTED FOR TRANSFER TO ANOTHER INSTITUTION.
-THE DECISION TO ACCEPT SOCHI CREDITS IS SOLELY UP TO THE RECEIVING INSTITUTION.
-However, upon notification that a current or former student wishes to transfer credits/clock hours into another institution, SOCHI will provide transcripts and other appropriate documentation to assist the student upon request.
+Transfer credit is also considered when computing the maximum timeframe allowed for a program of study. - 13.
+Credits earned at this institution are not guaranteed to be accepted by another institution.
+The decision to accept SOCHi credits is solely up to the receiving institution. - 14.
+However, upon notification that a current or former student wishes to transfer credits/ clock hours into another institution, SOCHi will provide transcripts and other appropriate documentation to assist the student upon request